Police officer justified in instructing his dog to bite offender in Upper Hutt, IPCA says

-A police officer who set his dog on an Upper Hutt man because he believed his colleagues were in danger was justified, a report says.
+Police were justified in setting a dog on a man who had previously attacked officers with a blood-filled syringe, a report says.

-The Independent Police Conduct Authority (IPCA) found the officer's actions were justified because he believed the man posed a risk of serious injury to his fellow officers.
+The Independent Police Conduct Authority (IPCA) found the dog handler believed the man posed a risk of serious injury to his fellow officers.

 The man has a history of violent offending, including using a blood-filled syringe to assault police.